finos/FDC3/docs/api/ref/DesktopAgent.md

 joinChannel(channelId: string) : Promise<void>;
 ```

-Joins the app to the specified channel.
+Joins the app to the specified User channel.
 If an app is joined to a channel, all `fdc3.broadcast` calls will go to the channel, and all listeners assigned via `fdc3.addContextListener` will listen on the channel.

 If the channel already contains context that would be passed to context listeners added via `fdc3.addContextListener` then those listeners will be called immediately with that context.